KishanViramgama/PhoneBook_CRUD/README.md

 # PhoneBook_CRUD
-This project is simple concept crud operation about phonebook application using jetpack compose.
+This project is simple concept of  jetpack compose and room database crud operation.

 <h3>Using</h3>
 <ul>